UFC 2022 schedule: Every fight happening this year

 Brian Ortega vs Yair Rodriguez (featherweight)

-Michelle Waterson vs Amanda Lemos (women’s strawweight)
+Michelle Waterson-Gomez vs Amanda Lemos (women’s strawweight)

 Li Jingliang vs Muslim Salikhov (welterweight)